Greyshaws/Project-Trustee/README.md

 Yes, you have to subscribe to the contract periodically to renew the Trust Period.
 Subscription is done immediately after creating the trust.
 And there is an option for subsequent subscription.

 ### Can I add multiple beneficiaries?
 Yes, you have the option of adding multiple beneficiaries and inputting their addresses to the contract.
 You also have to specify the asset type to transfer to each beneficiary.
 It could be an NFT or a Token.
-And the particular amount to transfer to each beneficiary.
+And the particular percentage you wish to transfer to each beneficiary.
 The platform also supports the use of a Gnosis-safe wallet address, for users that wish for all beneficiaries to access the same trust contract.

 ### Can I add a description to my trust?
 Yes, you can add a title and description to your Trust.

-### Can I deposit ERC20, NFTs or any other kind of assets?
+### Can I deposit ERC20 tokens and NFTs?
 Yes, the platform supports multiple asset types.
 For NFT’s, you have to input the NFT address and the token ID, for it to be eligible for transfer.
 And for tokens, the platform supports multiple tokens on the Polygon network, e.g USDC, USDT, etc. You have to specify the particular token he wishes to transfer, and the amount you wish to transfer to each beneficiary.